ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     {{{ SET-PAGE-CACHEABLE }}}

-When an element contains a SET-PAGE-CACHEABLE tag, VIRTEL will generate two HTTP headers: an Expires: header which indicates that the browser may cache the element until midnight, and a Last-Modified:.header which containsthe date that the element was uploaded to VIRTEL.
+When an element contains a SET-PAGE-CACHEABLE tag, VIRTEL will generate two HTTP headers: an Expires: header which indicates that the browser may cache the element until midnight, and a Last-Modified:.header which contains the date that the element was uploaded to VIRTEL.
 This is the default for static elements.

 .. index::
    pair: SET-PAGE-NON-CACHEABLE; tags